 Know the goals you want to achieve with this process and how you plan to measure the effectiveness of the potential change.

-Conducting a thorough workflow analysis is the second step togetting started on the right foot when attempting to implement business process automation.
+Conducting a thorough workflow analysis is the second step targeting started on the right foot when attempting to implement business process automation.

 Try making a visual depiction such as a diagram in order to better understand the current workflow process and identify bottlenecks and inefficiencies.
 Talk to key employees and get the breakdown from their perspectives.
 This is especially important for processes/projects that span various departments.